On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Rates of Gradient and Accelerated Actor-Critic

 Unsurprisingly, with additional smoothness assumptions, it is possible to obtain faster convergence through accelerated variants of GTD.
-The corresponding actor-critic method with Accelerated GTD updates \eqref{eq:accelerated_gtd_update} is given in Algorithm \ref{alg:A-SCGD}, which we call Accelerated Actor-Critic.
-The validity of accelerated rates, aside from Assumption \ref{as:SCGD}, requires imposing that the inner expectation has Lipschitz gradients and that sample gradients have boundedness properties which are formally stated below. \begin{assumption} ~\\ \begin{enumerate}[label=(\roman*)] \item There exists a constant scalar $L_g > 0$ such that
+The corresponding actor-critic method with Accelerated GTD updates is given by substituting Algorithm \ref{alg:A-SCGD} for $\textbf{Critic}(k)$ in Algorithm \ref{alg:AC_generic}, which we call Accelerated Actor-Critic.
+The validity of accelerated rates, aside from Assumption \ref{as:SCGD}, requires imposing that the inner expectation has Lipschitz gradients and that sample gradients have boundedness properties which are formally stated below. \begin{samepage} \begin{assumption} ~\\ \begin{enumerate}[label=(\roman*)] \item There exists a constant scalar $L_g > 0$ such that

 \item The sample gradients satisfy with probability 1 that